NotAKidoS/NAK_CVR_Mods/README.md

 ## Examples

-The following clips demonstrate the difference in performance with and without the FuckCohtml mod.
+The following clips demonstrate the difference in performance with and without the FuckMetrics mod.
 While not a scientifically rigorous comparison, it is clear that there is a significant performance hit when unmuted, causing Dynamic Bones to jitter, in the clip without the mod:

 https://user-images.githubusercontent.com/37721153/225494880-7e06195c-6f0d-4a21-aaa8-5f9f4ba5e9dd.mp4

-However, with the FuckCohtml mod enabled, the performance hit when unmuted is almost negligible, as shown in the clip below:
+However, with the FuckMetrics mod enabled, the performance hit when unmuted is almost negligible, as shown in the clip below:

 https://user-images.githubusercontent.com/37721153/225495141-7abcb17b-60c7-487d-9de8-ef9818cbd6eb.mp4